Similar Cases Recommendation using Legal Knowledge Graphs: Related Work

 \section{Related Work}

-Constructing a knowledge graph from unstructured documents has been explored in several domains. \cite{agarwal2017cognitive} proposed a platform for creating knowledge graphs for Regulatory Compliance. \cite{vannur2021data} discussed fairness in personal knowledge base construction. \cite{muller2020integrated} presented an approach to use Graph Neural Networks for finding node similarity. \cite{ganesan2020anu} presented a question answering system that leverages domain specific knowledge graphs. \cite{ganesan2020explainable} presents an application of link prediction models in healthcare.
+Constructing a knowledge graph from unstructured documents has been explored in several works. \cite{chiticariu2010systemt} proposed a system to extract domain specific entities and relationships from documents. \cite{agarwal2017cognitive} proposed a platform for creating knowledge graphs for Regulatory Compliance. \cite{vannur2021data} discussed fairness in personal knowledge base construction. \cite{ganesan2020anu} presented a question answering system that leverages domain specific knowledge graphs.
+We can characterize all the methods as based on rule based or rules assisted knowledge base construction.

+To construct legal knowledge graphs on corpora like judgements, there is a need for some level of customization of the knowledge graph construction pipeline.
+To begin with extracting and classifying legal entities could be accomplished with fine grained entity classification. \cite{abhishek2019collective} proposed a unified hierarchy to learn entity types. \cite{dasgupta2018fine} discussed fine grained classification of personal data entities.
+We observe that personal data entities are seldom useful and in the interest of privacy can be safely removed from further processing.

+We use Relational Graph Convolutional Networks (RGCN) \cite{schlichtkrull2018rgcn} for the citation link prediction and case similarity tasks. \cite{muller2020integrated} presented an approach to use Graph Neural Networks for finding node similarity. \cite{ganesan2020link} discussed using link prediction from entities in a watchlist to very large graphs. \cite{shalghar2021document} exploits the document structure to improve RGCN performance.
+We can characterize these linked prediction methods as model based knowledge based construction.

+\cite{chalkidis2020legal} introduced the LegalBERT model that continues to be used for tasks on the legal data including our experiments in this work. \cite{paul-2022-pretraining} have introduced InLegalBERT which is trained on Indian legal documents.
+Infusing knowledge into large language models has been discussed in several works.
+Two survey papers by \cite{wei2021knowledge} and \cite{yang2021survey} present different methods to infuse knowledge into large language models. \cite{islam2021fair} consumes a knowledge graph for the entity generation task.

+KELM \cite{agarwal2020knowledge} proposed a method and datasets to convert knowelege graph triples into natural language sentences and further pre-train language models.
+SKILL \cite{moiseev2022skill} alleviates the need to convert triples to natural language and directly infuses knowledge into language models. \cite{kaur2022lm} proposes a methodical improvement to infusing knowledge into large language models.